 The company lets you spend your digital currency anywhere in the world just as you would with any other credit or debit card.
 The exchange provides over 50 types of cryptocurrencies, and deposits and account holders get their rewards immediately.

 The card does not charge any extra fees for purchases or ATM withdrawals (although there are cash advance fees) and offers other features like 24/7 customer support and fraud protection.

 Fees: No annual fees.
 17.74% – 29.74% variable APR. $10 or 3% (whichever is greater) for cash advances.
 No ATM withdrawal fees.

-Offers rewards in bitcoin and 40 other currencies.
-(Further details are unavailable as there’s a waitlist.)
+Offers rewards in bitcoin and 60+ other currencies.
+(Full List)

 Availability: United States residents only.
 Cardholders can use the Gemini card anywhere in the world that accepts Mastercard.

 - Cashback on dining, groceries, and other purchases.